maulusck/parrot-wsl/README.md

 > "*The only way we can save Windows as an operative system is to chuck some Linux inside of it.*"
 > ~ Bill '*let me steal your software*' Gates or somebody, idk

-> "*If the Kali dudes did it, why the hell shouldn't we.*"
+> "*If the Kali dudes did it, why the hell shouldn't we?*"
 > ~ Some guy who uses Parrot

 # WSL Distro Launcher Reference Implementation